Faster Alexa + energy efficiency

-Although Amazon launched the Echo Dot 4th Gen & 4th Gen with Clock in October 2020, it still sells the older 3rd Gen Dot for a slight price dip.
-The two miniature speakers aren't that different from one another — unsurprising given the 3rd Generation model only came out a year prior — but the 4th Generation Dot makes significant improvements in Alexa commands, environmental impact, and sound design.
+Although Amazon launched the Echo Dot 5th Gen in October 2022, the 2020 Echo Dot 4th Gen and 2017 Echo Dot 3rd Gen remain in stock.
+The two petite-sized speakers aren't that different from one another in functionality, but the 4th Generation Dot makes significant improvements in Alexa commands, environmental impact, and sound design.

 Echo Dot 4th Gen vs 3rd Gen: A minor specs upgrade

 The Echo Dot 4th Gen has the same services and connectivity as its predecessor: Bluetooth and Wi-Fi protocols haven't changed, nor have the smart home devices or streaming services to which you can connect the Dot.
 Amazon also generally keeps its old Echo devices compatible with the newest Amazon initiatives and programs, like Amazon Sidewalk and Amazon Guard Plus.

 The primary differences between the Echo Dot 4th Gen vs 3rd Gen are physical changes made to the external design and internal components.
 We break down the differences (and similarities) below: